 You might not know this, but sand flies are a real pest in New Zealand – especially on the South Island during summer.
 Pack bug spray to keep them at bay.
 Better yet, wear long sleeved clothing to ensure they don't swarm all over you.

 Just in case you were wondering, the tap water is safe to drink in New Zealand.
-Actually, if you’re on a hectic tramping trip and find yourself in the wilderness with no access to tap water, find the nearest river and fill up your water bottle.
+If you’re going tramping and find yourself in the wilderness with no access to tap water, find the nearest river and fill up your water bottle.

 Most travelers advise that they do this frequently in National Parks such as Fiordland or Arthur’s Pass.
 The rivers are usually glacial ice melt, so it’s highly unlikely that the water will have been trampled on or contaminated.